cognitedata/cognite-sdk-js/CONTRIBUTING.md

 a versionfile and configuration have been created, a user may update their versionfile, delete it (eg. type generation doesn't work for yuor service), switch between local and global versionfiles, etc. before generating types.

 ### Versionfile
+> Newly configured defaults to a local versionfile scope.

-A versionfile is deemed local (service specific) or global (package specific).
+A versionfile has two scopes; local (service specific) or global (package specific).
 Services that links to a package global versionfile are all updated at the same time.
 If you require to update types for your service only, independently from other services in the package, it's recommended to use a local versionfile.
 ```sh
 # configure your service to have a local versionfile
 > yarn codegen:configure --package=stable --service=documents --versionfile-scope=local update